dertuxmalwieder/ymarks/server/README.md

 ### Server

-You'll need a decent C compiler and the `sqlite3` libraries.
+You'll need a decent C compiler, CMake and Conan in your `$PATH` - the latter will take care of your dependencies.
+Then:

-    cc -I . -I /usr/local/include -o ymarks 3rdparty/cJSON.c src/backup.c src/main.c -lsqlite3

-Your exact compiler command could vary, depending on your library and include paths.

-See the `build.cmd` file for a clue about how to compile with Clang on Windows.
+    % mkdir build ; cd build
+    % cmake ..

 #### Preprocessor definitions